War Gods of Babylon

-Le sette folgori di Assur (English title: War Gods of Babylon) is a 1962 Italian film set in ancient Mesopotamia, which anachronistically portrays several figures as contemporaries who historically lived hundreds of years apart.
+Le sette folgori di Assur (English title: War Gods of Babylon) is a 1962 Italian peplum colour film set in ancient Mesopotamia.
+The film anachronistically portrays as contemporaries several figures who historically lived hundreds of years apart.

 Plot

 Mirra, a young girl whose parents were killed by the Assyrians, was found by Zoroaster, messenger of the gods, near her slaughtered people.
 He leads her to Nineveh ruled by King Sardanapalus.
 A love is born between her and Shammash, brother of the king.
-Sardanapalus loves her too and realizing that this passion could create discord with his brother appoints Shammach king of Babylon and sends him there with Mirra.
+Sardanapalus loves her too and realizing that this passion could create discord with his brother appoints Shammash king of Babylon and sends him there with Mirra.
+The situation, however, exacerbates and magnifies their division until Assyria and Babylon are at war with each other.
+Eventually Sardanapulus offends the gods, resulting in a divine flood that destroys Assyria.